jumbosushi/jumboblog/content/blog/2025-10-02-pty-explained.md

 [PARENT] Caught SIGINT, exiting...
 ```

-When the first `^C` is received, you see that the signal bypasses the parent process TTY since it's in `raw` mode..
+When the first `^C` is received, you see that the signal bypasses the parent process TTY since it's in `raw` mode.
 After the child process exits, the 2nd `^C` is correctly handled by the parent's process's signal handler after the TTY settings were restored.

 That's it for `pty.spawn()`!